markokr/pghashlib/README.rst

   Maximum number of output bits that hash can output.
   If longer result is requested, result will be zero-padded.

+IV bits
+  Maximum number of input bits for "initial value".

 Partial hashing
   Whether long string can be hashed in smaller parts, by giving last